unital/micropython/docs/library/framebuf.rst

     If this is False, all alpha parameters will be ignored, lines and polygons will be rendered with non-anti-aliasing algorithms, and drawing will be done full opaquely.
-In the blit method a monochrome buffer can be used as the *alpha* parameter to provide a binary mask (0 is transparent, 1 is opaque), but other values are ignored or are errors.
+In the ``framebuf.blit`` method a monochrome buffer can be used as the *alpha* parameter to provide a binary mask (0 is transparent, 1 is opaque), but other values are ignored or are errors.

-    If this is True, alpha parameters will be used and anti-aliased algorithms will be used for rendering lines and polygons.
+    If this is True, alpha parameters will act as specified in the descriptions, anti-aliased algorithms will be used for rendering lines and polygons, and ``framebuf.blit`` can use grayscale masks.

     There is currently no support for rendering antialiased ellipses.